-In attitudes towards sustainability, traditional banks in the UK say they are taking more steps to foster sustainable behaviours compared to challenger banks.
+In attitudes towards sustainability, traditional banks in the US and UK say they are taking equal or more steps to foster sustainable behaviours compared to challenger banks.
 In Germany and the Netherlands we see the opposite.

-Banks taking steps to become sustainable
+Banks taking steps to foster sustainable behaviours and outcomes

-Under half of traditional banks planning sustainable initiatives banks
+Under half of traditional banks planning sustainable initiatives